Cheryl and Durant ImbodenDurant & Cheryl Imboden's

 Cats of Venice

-Forget the Lion of St. Mark--Venice's real-life mascots are feline, but they're a good deal smaller and more abundant than their African cousins.
+Forget the Lion of St. Mark--Venice's real-life mascots are feline, but they're a good deal smaller than their African cousins.
 (This article includes photos of cats in the former Royal Gardens.)

 When you hail a taxi, don't step off the curb--and if you chase after a departing bus, make sure you're wearing a lifejacket.